Aiden Pearce returns in Watch Dogs: Legion as playable character

 Aiden Pearce, the star of the first Watch Dogs game, will return as a playable character in Watch Dogs: Legion, the third game in the hacker open-world series arriving on October 29.

-Due to popular demand for the character, Ubisoft said it was adding Pearce as a playable character in a game that had no main character, as you could play as virtually any citizen of London in Watch Dogs: Legion.
+Due to popular demand for the character, Ubisoft said it was adding Pearce in a game that had no main character, as you could play as virtually any citizen of London in Watch Dogs: Legion.
 He will be available to those who get the Season Pass.

 During today’s Ubisoft Forward event, Ubisoft also announced that British rapper Stormzy will release new music about revolution for Legion’s debut.
 Stormzy will also appear in a mission.